 Norway

-Norway rises three places to 9th in this year’s CCPI and receives an overall high rating.
-The country is a frontrunner in Renewable Energy, receiving a very high rating in that category, but receives a medium in GHG Emissions, low in Climate Policy, and very low in Energy Use.
+Norway is down two places to 11th in the CCPI and retains an overall high rating.
+The country ranks first among all countries in Renewable Energy, with a very high rating.
+It receives a high in GHG Emissions, but low in Climate Policy and very low in Energy Use.

 Key Outcomes

-- Norway rises three places to 9th in this year’s CCPI and receives an overall high rating
+- Norway is down two places to 11th in the CCPI and retains an overall high rating

 The following national experts agreed to be mentioned as contributors for this year’s CCPI: